 New usage models and the explosive growth of data in their organizations have forced IT administrators to deal with complicated technical and business challenges.
-Today, most IT departments deploy separate LAN and storage networks, with storage often divided between NAS and SAN, which requires multiple data recovery solutions, a variety of data management models, and, potentially, different support teams.
-The goal of unified networking is to allow a single fabric- Ethernet-to carry these disparate traffic types.
+Today, most IT departments deploy separate LANs and SANs, with storage often divided between networkattached storage (NAS) and SAN, which require multiple data recovery solutions, a variety of data manage¬ment models, and, potentially, different support teams.
+The goal of unified networking is to allow a single fabric-Ethernet-to carry these disparate traffic types.

 Ethernet has served as a unified data center fabric for years, supporting LAN, NAS (NFS, common Internet file system (CIFS)) and iSCSI SAN traffic.
 With recent Ethernet enhancements and the ratification of the FCoE specification, standard Ethernet adapters can now connect servers to Fibre Channel (FC) SANs.
 Extending Ethernet's inherent advantages, including proven reliability, ubiquity, and wide familiarity, to FC SAN traffic will help accelerate the move to 10GbE-based I/O consolidation in virtualized data centers, reduce costs, and improve simplification and agility.

 Given its flexibility and long history, it is not surprising that Ethernet storage is the fastest growing segment of the storage systems market.
-The industry research firm IDC estimates that the worldwide Ethernet-based storage systems (NAS and iSCSI SAN) market grew at a compounded annual growth rate (CAGR) of approximately 23 percent between 2005 and 2009.
-In comparison, unit shipments for FC storage shipments grew at approximately 10 percent CAGR during the same period.
+According to the industry research firm IDC, Ethernetbased storage unit shipments surpassed FC storage shipments in 2008,5 with growth driven largely by broad iSCSI adoption in Microsoft Windows, virtual server, and blade server environments.
+IDC projects that in 2011, Ethernet-based storage will represent the majority of all new external storage capacity with 53 percent6 of total worldwide capacity.